Dirgh-Kotharia/Learning-Journeys/PicoCTF/reverse-engineering/ARMssembly 2/writeup.md

     ![python-output](./assets/python-output.png)

-7. if you notice we get 36 bits output since we have 9 characters in output. we need use 32 bits which will be just last 8 chatacters. and then warp those laast 8 characters in `picoCTF{}` and submit the flag to complete the challenge
+7. if you notice we get 36 bits output since we have 9 characters in output. we need use 32 bits which will be just last 8 chatacters. and then warp those last 8 characters in `picoCTF{}` and submit the flag to complete the challenge